hans-econ/hans-econ.github.io/source/examples/HANK2_SSJ/hank2_ssj.md

-# Handling Portfolio Choices: Two-asset HANK
+# Handling Portfolio Choices: Two-asset HANK (Auclert et al, 2021)

 In this example, we solve the two-asset HANK model as presented in Auclert, Bardóczy, Rognlie, and Straub (2021, Appendix B.3 and Appendix E.1).
 In this model, each heterogeneous household selects an optimal portfolio consisting of liquid and illiquid assets, taking into account a convex portfolio adjustment cost.
 Additionally, New Keynesian sticky-price firms determine intermediate goods prices, considering Rotemberg-type price adjustment costs, and make dynamic investment decisions with quadratic capital adjustment costs.
 Labor unions control wages to maximize the average welfare of their members.

-This example is employed to showcase the toolbox's capability in solving complex portfolio problems with multi-dimensional endogenous state and control variables, as well as a large equilibrium system of equations.
+This example is employed to showcase the toolbox's capability in solving complex decision problems with multi-dimensional endogenous state and control variables, as well as a large equilibrium system of equations.

 We adhere to the notation, parametrization, and calibration procedure outlined in their original paper.
 For the detailed derivation of the equilibrium system of equations, we direct readers to the original paper.